Clement-LVD/codexplor/README.md

 🧰🔧🔨 UNDER CONSTRUCTION 🧰🔧🔨

-`codexplor` offers R functions for explore and monitor a programming project with text-mining methods : analyze and visualize your programming project with text-mining metrics, network analysis & dataviz’.
+`codexplor` offers R functions for explore and monitor a programming project with text-mining methods : analyze and visualize the project with text-mining metrics, network analysis & dataviz’.
 Get a deep understanding and get rid of complexity.

 ## Installation